JensWalter/jens.dev/content/post/2023/reaping-some-benefits.md

 We implemented a generic health check for BW to guarantee that the engine is still functional (not just running).
 We also provided a mechanism so that each engine can also extend this generic check with some specific checks.
 For example, if a database connection is often the cause of errors, we can implement a health check and deal with it at the container level.

+### Security

+Since all the software became part of the container image, we no longer had any dependencies on the underlying OS.
+OS patches or even major upgrades could happen at any time without us worrying that some library or functionality would break.

+Also, updating dependencies we need for certain engines (openssl, Oracle AQ drivers) became easier because it would only affect a single container.
+So we can update and test that single engine and not worry about shared dependencies leaking into the stack.

+Updating our software stack (like updating a JDK or even the BW version) became an iterative problem.
+We could update each engine on its own without interfering with other engines.
+This led to a huge increase in updating spped of our core components (we did the first 2 major BW updates within 1 year).

 ### Future Perspective

 By decoupling the OS from the base software (Tibco BusinessWorks, Hawk,...) and also from our code, we became independent from our fixed infrastructure.